-Step 5: SLO Awards.
-Under the Annual Incentive Plan, our named executive officers also have the opportunity each year to designate a portion of their annual incentive award to be received as an equity award under our equity compensation plan, called stock leverage opportunity, or SLO, awards.
+Under the Annual Incentive Plan, some of our named executive officers also have the opportunity each year to designate a portion of their annual incentive award to be received as an equity award under our equity compensation plan, called stock leverage opportunity, or SLO, awards.
 The portion to be denominated in SLO awards, in increments of 25% of the annual incentive award, may be given a premium to be determined by the Compensation Committee each year.
-The stock price used to calculate the number of shares that can be earned is the closing price on the first trading day of the performance year (\$46.50 on January 3, 2017), thereby reflecting stock price changes during the performance year in the value of the SLO award.
-Once the amount of the earned annual incentive award has been determined for each executive officer following the end of the year, the cash portion is paid out shortly thereafter, and the SLO award is provided in the form of an award of restricted stock or restricted stock units under our equity compensation plan with a two-year restriction period.
+The stock price used to calculate the number of shares that can be earned is the average closing price of Sealed Air stock for the first 15 trading days of the performance year (\$38.50 for 2020).
+Therefore, the value of the SLO award incorporates changes in stock price during the performance year after the dates used to determine the number of RSUs granted.
+Once the amount of the earned annual incentive award has been determined for each named executive officer following the end of the year, the cash portion is paid out shortly thereafter, and the SLO award is provided in the form of an award of restricted stock or RSUs under our equity compensation plan with a two-year restriction period.
 The Compensation Committee believes that SLO awards provide an additional means to align the interests of our named executive officers with those of our stockholders using performance-based compensation.